| South Dakota Birds and Birding |

 "ear" of the Eared Grebe is a tuft of gold feathers behind the eye

-that appears during breeding season (see bottom photo).
-The photo on the right is of a bird
+that appears during breeding season.
+The photo on the right is of a pair

 in breeding plumage.
 Neck color is a distinguishing mark used to differentiate